 3. ENSURE BRAND CONSISTENCY

-If you’re localizing large volumes of similar content into the same languages, a Translation Memory (TM) is an effective way to ensure consistency and save time/money.
+If you’re regularly updating and refreshing large volumes of content across multiple languages, a translation memory (TM) is an effective way to ensure consistency and save time and budget.

 WHY USE A TM?

 Translation memories are standard best practice in the translation and localization industry, the benefits of which are most often touted in the context of content leverage for reduced time-to-market and cost savings.
 By leveraging previously approved translations across formats and content updates, TMs are powerful and necessary tools for localization efficiency.

 They are also, however, critically important for brand consistency and can be used for all kinds of content, from simple to highly creative, with the help of experienced content strategists.
 Applied in the right way for marketing material, and with segmentation rules adapted based on the nature of the content, translation memories can ensure consistency of tone and style, as well as accuracy across a variety of branded content types and formats.